 Politics are more principled and peaceful when all the rules help us find fair shares and central majorities.
-This might reduce political fears within our community; which helps us to be more receptive, creative and free.
+This might reduce political fears within our community, which helps us to be more receptive, creative, and free.

 So better tally rules can help us build better decisions, plus better relationships.
 Both can please most people.
 Fair rules won't please some who get money or selfesteem from war-like politics.
 But countries with fair rules tend to rank higher in social trust and happiness.
-Voting is an exemplary tool between people.